devdeliw/website/content/posts/nasa_intro.md

 applicable in practice.
 There are better ways of error-handling a GPS failure.
 However, it's a fun project.

 In any case, we may understand spin-physics a bit more.
-For the next few posts, I plan to cover the core mechanics of spin-dependent recombination and then start writing software.
+This post was a bit abstracted.
+For the next few posts, I plan to cover the core physics of spin-dependent recombination and then start writing software to simulate it.